Madhur Anand: Fiction

-Anand began writing fiction in 2017, and her first submitted short story, "Hidden Fruit," won the Thomas Morton Memorial Prize.
+Anand began writing fiction in 2017.
+Her first submitted short story, "Hidden Fruit," won the Thomas Morton Memorial Prize.
 Her more recent short story, “Insects Eat Birds”, was selected by Lisa Moore for the Best Canadian Stories anthology in 2024.

-To Place a Rabbit, Anand’s debut novel, was published by Knopf Canada in 2025.
-The novel was met with national praise; called "Borgesian" by The Globe and Mail in their 2025 Spring Books Preview, “delightfully clever [and] artfully layered,” by CBC Books, and described by the Seaboard Review of Books as “bracingly original”, praising Anand as “one of the more fearlessly adventurous writers working today.”
+Her debut novel, To Place a Rabbit, was published by Knopf Canada in 2025.
+The Globe and Mail, in its 2025 Spring Books Preview, described it as “Borgesian,” while CBC Books characterized it as “delightfully clever [and] artfully layered.”
+The Seaboard Review of Books described it as “bracingly original” and referred to Anand as “one of the more fearlessly adventurous writers working today.”
+The novel references Stendhal’s theories in On Love, Renè Girard's theory of mimetic desire, and incorporates, in part, a loose translation of Lisa Moore’s “La Traduction,” translated by Lise Dumasy.
+The novel was named a Best Book of 2025 by Globe and Mail and a Best Canadian Fiction book of 2025 by the Canadian Broadcasting Corporation.

 Editorial

-Apart from her personal writing endeavours, Anand also commits herself to editorial activities and to mentoring students and new writers.
-She co-edited two volumes of poetry, Regreen: New Canadian Ecological Poetry, and Watch Your Head: Writers & Artists Respond to the Climate Crisis and was the poetry editor for Canadian Notes and Queries from 2018 to 2022.
+Anand has co-edited two volumes of poetry, Regreen: New Canadian Ecological Poetry, and Watch Your Head: Writers & Artists Respond to the Climate Crisis.
+She served as poetry editor for Canadian Notes and Queries from 2018 to 2022.